Oliver Perks' Wartime Blog Summaries

 Oliver Perks' Wartime Blog 3 - 1941-1942

-- Palestine (Haifa, Kibbutz, Jordan valley calibration shoot, swimming in the Dead Sea) November 1941.
+- November 1941: Palestine (Haifa, Kibbutz, Jordan valley calibration shoot, swimming in the Dead Sea).

-- Egypt (Christmas near Alexandria; Goods train to Sidi Barrani; Getting lost during night time troop watch) end of 1941 early 1942.
+- December 1941: Egypt (Christmas near Alexandria; Goods train to Sidi Barrani; Getting lost during night-time troop watch).

-- The desert near Alexandria just before Christmas 1942 (Gazala Line column patrols, leaving the gun behind, ammunition safety devices doing their job).
+- February 1942: The desert near Alexandria (Gazala Line column patrols, leaving the gun behind, ammunition safety devices doing their job).

 - Bir Hakeim - falling into the ammunition pit.